You have an online business, and now you’re ready to build an email list.

 Your existing subscribers can be a great driver of future subscribers.
 After all, they are your current fans.
 They (presumably) are subscribed to your email list for a reason.

 As part of your autoresponder series, you can create an email that requests that your subscribers refer one or two friends who they think would benefit from the information you’re providing in your emails.

 Use a subject line like “Quick Question” and then just ask!

 For example, Wilson Hung would send an email with a content upgrade and ask his subscribers to forward the email to a friend.
 Here’s what the email would look like:

-The only thing his subscribers had to do was click on the hyperlink which open up a pre-populated email which they can then send to a friend:
+The only thing his subscribers had to do was click the hyperlink which opened a populated email they could send to a friend.

 Your subscribers want to help you, and they’re obviously benefitting from the information you’re providing.
 Chances are they’ll be happy to spread the word to a friend.

-This method takes a lot longer than the above alternatives, but you’ll get a much higher response rate by following up personally with your subscribers.
+This method takes a lot longer than the above alternatives, but you’ll get a much higher response rate.

 You can’t afford to ignore your email list.

 And now, you have no excuses.
-We’ve given you every single list building strategy under the sun, and even packaged it into a neat little spreadsheet that will help you figure out EXACTLY where to start:
+We’ve given you every list building strategy under the sun.
+It’s up to you now to grow your email list!